-Prepare the office budget; assist in budget implementation; participate in the forecast of funds needed for staffing, equipment, materials and supplies; administer the approved budget.
+Assist in the preparation of and administration of the office budget; assist in budget implementation; participate in the forecast of funds needed for staffing, equipment, materials and supplies.

-Recommend the appointment of personnel; provide or coordinate staff training; conduct performance evaluations; implement discipline procedures as requested; maintain discipline and high standards necessary for the efficient and professional operation of the Department.
+Recommend the appointment of personnel; provide or coordinate staff training; conduct performance evaluations; implement discipline procedures as requested; maintain discipline and high standards necessary for the efficient and professional operation of the office.

 Build and maintain positive working relationships with co-workers, other County employees and the public using principles of good customer service.

-Represent the Office to outside agencies and organizations; participate in outside community and professional groups and committees; provide technical assistance as necessary.
+Represent the County to outside agencies and organizations; participate in outside community and professional groups and committees; provide technical assistance, as necessary.

 Research and prepare technical and administrative reports; prepare written correspondence.

 Work is typically performed in an indoor office environment with controlled temperature conditions.
 Position may require travel to and from other locations in a variety of outdoor weather conditions and work odd or unusual hours including nights, weekends, and holidays.